 But both trails join up at the same place, leveling out at a viewpoint with two red Parks Canada chairs.

-You get some great panoramic views here of the surrounding mountains and valleys below.
+You get some great views here of the surrounding mountains and valleys below.

 Then continue further a little way until you come to Old Fort Point, which looks like a large jagged ridge.

-And drink in the even more astounding views of Jasper and its surroundings.
+And drink in the even more astounding views of Jasper and its surroundings from this second viewpoint.

 More beautiful images of Jasper?
 Check out these epic photos of the Canadian Rockies

-Once you’ve soaked it all in, it’s downhill from here.
+Once you’ve soaked up all the natural beauty around you, it’s downhill from here.

-Be careful not to slip on the loose gravel and rocks – walking down the wide steep slope in a zigzag pattern helps.
+Be careful not to slip on the loose gravel and rocks on the steep sections of the wide slope.
+Walking down in a zigzag pattern helps.

 Soon you’ll come to the steep staircases we mentioned earlier.
-They take you back to the parking lot.
+They take you back to the parking area.

-As you descend, you get terrific close-up views of the Old Fort Point Bridge spanning the Athabasca River.
+As you descend, you get terrific close-up views of the Athabasca River and the Old Fort Point Bridge.